 You can also use a contactless payment card to travel around London.
 This works exactly the same as an Oyster ‘pay as you go’ card.

-Alternatively, you can use Apple Pay, Android Pay and Barclays bPay or to 'pay as you go' on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus and most National Rail services in London.
+Alternatively, you can use Apple Pay, Samsung Pay and Barclays bPay or to 'pay as you go' on bus, Tube, tram, DLR, London Overground, TfL Rail, Emirates Air Line, River Bus and most National Rail services in London.

 Different types of transport

 The London Underground, otherwise known as ‘the Tube’, is probably the fastest way to travel around London.
 The Tube runs on all lines from around 5am to midnight, and with the introduction of the Night Tube, some lines now run a reduced service all night on Fridays and Saturdays.
 It’s worth checking the times of the first and last Tube trains as they may vary.
 If you are buying a ticket, it must cover all the zones you will be travelling through, although most people use an oyster card or a contactless payment card.